Cookies on this website

 Participants at the DPUK Datathon in Exeter

-Our latest report, titled 'A new era of translational dementia research', explores DPUK's ongoing efforts to help bridge the gap between scientific discoveries and the development of new treatments through precision experimental medicine.
+Our latest report, titled 'Accelerating translation for dementia research', explores DPUK's ongoing efforts to help bridge the gap between scientific discoveries and the development of new treatments.

 Click here to download a PDF version of the report.